Trevaaaaar/Embedded-Digital-Synthesizer-on-PIC18F46K22/README.md

 The main loop handles slower tasks such as reading potentiometers, updating the LCD menu, debouncing buttons, and applying changes to the current note profile.
 This separation prevents slow UI operations from interfering with the real-time audio output.
 <img width="1767" height="543" alt="image" src="https://github.com/user-attachments/assets/c554bf3b-c97d-4ea9-a29e-9ab64f7a7de4" />
+This block diagram can be found in `docs/images/`.

 ## Hardware